AfricasTalkingLtd/africastalking-node.js/README.md

 ## Install

-You can install the package by running:
+You can install the package from [npm](npmjs.com/package/africastalking) by running:

 ```bash
 $ npm install --save africastalking